 However, it’s also important to remember that the hair loss associated with chemo is temporary.
 Hair loss typically begins about three to four weeks after beginning chemotherapy and continues throughout treatment.
 People can expect regrowth around four to six weeks after they complete treatment, but some patients may experience some changes to hair color and texture when it begins growing back.

 Radiation is another treatment that can cause hair loss if hair is in the path of the tumor being treated.
 If you have a brain tumor being treated with radiation, for example, you may lose the hair on your head.

 “If you do lose hair, it will regrow several weeks — or months — after treatment,” Dr. James Taylor, a radiation oncology resident at Thomas Jefferson University Hospital, told SurvivorNet.
 “Fortunately, for most patients, hair loss is not a concern when having radiation therapy.”

 The National Cancer Institute does say that “a very high dose of radiation” can cause the hair affected by treatment to grow back thinner or not at all, but it returns more often than not.

 Coping with Hair Loss

-San Jose resident Teri Chow was 44 when she was diagnosed with ovarian cancer.
-She knew she would lose her hair during chemotherapy, and she even tried to prepare her family for the change by cutting her long locks into a short bob.
-In a previous interview with SurvivorNet, Chow shared how she coped with her hair loss after chemotherapy treatments.
+Chow was 44 years old when she was diagnosed with ovarian cancer.
+The San Jose resident knew she would lose her hair during chemotherapy, and she even tried to prepare her family for the change by cutting her long locks into a short bob.
+In a previous interview with SurvivorNet, Chow shared how she coped with her hair loss after chemotherapy treatment for ovarian cancer.